marybrown0710/Arcade/REFLECTION.md

 Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2017-11-12 @ 11:55 PM EST
+## SUN 2017-11-17 @ 11:55 PM EST

 1. **DONE:** Downloaded the skeleton code.
+- Deligation of task
+	Arianna : Game 1
+	Mary : Game 2
+- PseudoCode for Code Organization

 2. **TODO:** Finish reading the project description.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+- Selection of Game
+- Construction of Stage

+- Implementation of Game
+	(will be started by next push).

+3. **PROB:** No problems!! (yeeeett!)